 This Air Fryer Tortellini Bake is comfort food at its best.
 Tortellini, a creamy tomato sauce and lots of melty cheeses make this dish perfect for any night you need a little food hug.

-Honey Lemon Pepper Sauce with Pasta
+Lemon Pepper Pasta Sauce Recipe

 - 8 oz pasta